abhisheksingh87/wf-reactor-hands-on/README.md

-# Lite Rx API Hands-on
+# Reactor API Hands-on

-This Hands-on is designed to help you to learn easily the lite Rx API provided by [Reactor Core 3.x](https://github.com/reactor/reactor-core/).
+This Reactor Hands-on is designed to help you to learn easily the reactor API provided by [Reactor Core 3.x](https://github.com/reactor/reactor-core/).

 You will mostly need these 3 classes Javadoc: